Terms And Conditions

 Complaints and Standards

 VetDentist is committed to providing an exceptional standard of service and care.
 We realise, however, that things can go wrong and there may be occasions when you feel your expectations were not met.
 We hope that before you complain you will give us a chance to put things right.
 Most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way, and you wish to make a formal complaint, we would like you to let us know in writing within six months.
-An acknowledgement letter will be sent once your formal complaint has been received.
+An acknowledgement letter will be sent, usually within 10 working days of your formal complaint being received.
 This will detail the name of the person handling your complaint and the estimated timeline for any investigation and response.
 In the event that you do not feel satisfied with our attempts at resolution you are entitled to contact the Royal College of Veterinary Surgeons (www.rcvs.org.uk) and to follow their complaints procedure.

 VetDentist may contact you either by letter, phone, text or electronic means in order to advise you of outstanding accounts, reminders of your pet’s follow-up care treatments and any marketing offers that might be of benefit to you or your pet.
 Please tell the staff if you do not wish to be contacted.